Gratitude – What’s the Big Bonus?

 Or the last time you were afraid – how did that change your behavior?

 What kind of seeds are you planting?
 Anger?
 Fear?
-Gratitude?
+Envy?

 Your feelings impact your thinking which impacts your behavior; your actions.
 Good feelings produce positive fruit while your negative feelings produce negative fruit.
 Think of your feelings as seeds.